Editor’s note: This article was originally published in 2020. It has been updated for accuracy and to reflect modern standards.

 - Gmail sponsored promotions

-Now that you have the basics in mind, let’s get into comparing these automated PPC tools against the alternative of hiring an experienced expert.
+Now that you know the basics, let’s compare these automated PPC tools against hiring an experienced expert.

 One of PPC management software’s biggest appeals is its promise of automation.

-For a piece of software to have a place in your company’s tech stack, it should provide a return on its cost.
-In addition, that software needs to seamlessly integrate with the needs of your business.
+Remember: To include a piece of software in your company’s stack, be sure it can provide a return on its cost.
+It should also seamlessly integrate with the needs of your business.

-Based on our experience, for most businesses, an experienced PPC consultant is better.
+Based on our experience, for most businesses, an experienced PPC consultant is the better choice.

 To be upfront: We don’t use PPC management software and tend to steer clients away from it.